beco-dj/falcon_hacks/README.md

  See us for details

  ## wrappup (Voicera)
- The following is a list of functionalities we would like you to build in order of priority.
+ The following is a list of functionalities we would like you to build in order of priority in python.
 [Individual]
  <ul>
   <li>
     Take any podcast from youtube, run it through a publicly available speech to text